 What the Insurance Company Will Want to Know About Your Condition

 When applying for life insurance coverage, it will be required to fully complete an application for coverage.
-This will typically ask for information such as your:
+This will typically ask for information that pertains to demographic and socioeconomic information.

-In addition, the life insurance company will also need to know more in-depth information about your Cerebral thrombosis condition.
+They’ll also need more in-depth knowledge of your current health situation.
 Because of that, you will typically be asked to answer either some or all of the following condition-related questions:

-- Do you visit your doctor and / or medical specialist regularly for check-ups?
-Meeting with your doctor or other medical professional on a regular basis is an important part of managing and / or controlling your health condition.
+- Do you visit your doctor and/or medical specialist regularly for check-ups?
+Meeting with your doctor or another medical professional on a regular basis is an important part of managing and/or controlling your health condition.
 This will help the insurance underwriters to see that you are working to keep your health in check.

 - Have you had any recent events that could result in additional risk to your current health?
 Certain factors could incur additional risk to your health, such as a head injury, an ear, nose, or throat infection, or even pregnancy.